FC Red Star Zürich

 FC Red Star Zürich is a football club from Zürich, Switzerland and currently play in the 2.
 Liga Interregional, the fifth tier of Swiss football.

-Red Star has always based its identity on values and practises of amateur sports and has become one of the most prolific top amateur clubs in Switzerland, ranking as number 2 in the all-time table of the 1.
+Red Star based its identity on values and practices of amateur sports and became one of the most prolific top amateur clubs in Switzerland, ranking as number 2 in the all-time table of the 1.
 Liga.

-History

-Red Star Zürich was founded in 1905.